 Door-to-Door Poetry was the first of two live shows I wrote about my experiences as a Door-to-Door Poet.
 Directed by Peader Kirk, it told the story of the genesis of the project in the North East of England, as I began tentatively knocking on strangers in my home town.

-It includes my visit to a mosque in Newcastle and my trip to Kingston Road in Stockton, the location for Channel 4’s controversial show Benefits Street.
-Discussing loneliness and class stereotypes, the show asks a simple, yet important question: Can we trust strangers?
+Through a mixture of theatre and spoken word, it described my visit to the infamous Byker Wall, a mosque in the West End of Newcastle, and my trip to Kingston Road in Stockton, the location for Channel 4’s controversial show Benefits Street.

-In 2018 I got a grant from Arts Council England to develop this.
-The show was tested at ARC Stockton and Northern Stage before heading to the Edinburgh Fringe, where it played to sell-out audiences and was given 5 stars from Broadway Baby.
-It also received a must-see review from the Morning Star and was nominated for a Saboteur Award.
+I developed Door-to-Door Poetry at ARC Stockton in 2018 with support from Arts Council England.
+I then took it to Northern Stage Newcastle before heading to the Edinburgh Fringe, where it played to sell-out audiences and was given 5 stars from Broadway Baby.
+It also received a ‘must-see’ review from the Morning Star and was longlisted for a Saboteur Award.

-In 2019, I took this show on a national tour, with dates at Canada Water Theatre and York Literature Festival.
-I was also invited to perform it at the Tubingen Book Festival in Germany.
+In 2019, I took this show on a 12 date tour, with performances at Canada Water Theatre, York Literature Festival, the Cheltenham Poetry Festival and the Tubingen Book Festival in Germany.